1) What is the difference between the QA and software testing?

 The testing of all the branches of the code, which is tested once, is known as branch testing.
 While the testing, which is focused on the limit conditions of the software is known as boundary testing.

-11) What are the contents in test plans and test cases?
+11) What are the contents of test plans and test cases?

 - Testing objectives